The Role of Augmented Reality Audio

 Sign up for weekly updates on the latest trends, research and insight in tech, IoT and the supply chain.

-The Role of Acoustics in Augmented and Virtual Reality
+The Role of Virtual and Augmented Reality Audio

 AR and VR are designed to deliver unique experiences, with benefits beyond what's available to us today.
 The next generation of devices will free our hands to interact with our realities, making us more productive.
 Here's how the proper use of acoustics can enhance existing devices: